Mount Nebo

 Touring Mount Nebo

-Known in Arabic by the name ‘Siyagha’, Mount Nebo is open every day of the week and has an admission fee.
-The Byzantine church that commemorated Moses was nicely renovated in 2016, including walkways around the mosaics.
-In the monastery’s courtyard is a 25 feet-high serpentine-cross sculpture.
+Known in Arabic as ‘Siyagha,’ Mount Nebo is open every day of the week and has an admission fee.
+In 2016 the Franciscans added walkways around the mosaics of the Byzantine-era church.
+In the monastery’s courtyard is a 25-foot-high serpentine-cross sculpture.
 Created by Italian artist Giovanni Fantoni, this artwork combines the healing copper serpent made by Moses with Jesus’ cross.
-The courtyard also provides some breath-taking panoramas of the Jordan valley, the Dead Sea, and the Judea and Samaria mountains.
+The courtyard also provides breathtaking panoramas of the Jordan Valley, the Dead Sea, and the Judea and Samaria mountains.

 A tour of Mount Nebo can be combined with a multi-day tour of Jordan.